Ehd-e-Wafa

-Ehd-e-Wafa is a Pakistani television series created by Inter-Services Public Relations (ISPR) wing of Pakistan Army and Momina Duraid under MD Productions.
+Ehd-e-Wafa is a Pakistani television series created by Inter-Services Public Relations (ISPR), the media wing of Pakistan Army, and Momina Duraid under MD Productions.
 The series originally aired on Hum TV, PTV Home and ISPR channel from 22 September 2019 to 15 March 2020.
 Based on a script by Mustafa Afridi, the series is directed by Saife Hassan.
 It stars Ahad Raza Mir, Osman Khalid Butt, Ahmed Ali Akbar, Wahaj Ali, Alizeh Shah and Zara Noor Abbas.

 It revolves around four school friends with different hopes, goals and aspirations and how their lives change over time as they witness hardships, challenges and betrayal in their friendships and careers.
-The show was a critical and commercial success, being popular in Pakistan, UK and India.
+The show was a critical and commercial success, being popular in Pakistan, the UK and India.
 It was the third most searched in the category of 'Movies & TV' on Google in Pakistan in the Google Trends end-of-year report.

 At the 20th Lux Style Awards, it received 3 awards: Best TV Play, Best Emerging Talent for Adnan Samad Khan and Best Original Soundtrack out of the 7 nominations.